azim-work/instacache/README.md

 # About

-This project is a take home assignment as part of the recruitment as a Software Developer at Arctic Wolf.
+This project is a coding assignment for the recruitment as a Software Developer at Arctic Wolf.

-Implementation of an in-memory data structure that acts as a cache.
+Goal: Implementation of an in-memory data structure that acts as a cache.

 Programming language: Java.

 ## Implementation Details